ayushais/deep_3d_descriptor/README.md

 # Deep 3D Descriptor

 This repository contains code to learn and apply a local feature descriptor for 3D LiDAR scans.
 We provide the scripts to train the model and a C++ library to interface the learned decriptor with PCL.
-Training data to learn the model as well as trained models can be downloaded from [our website](http://deep3d-descriptor.informatik.uni-freiburg.de).
+Training data to learn the model as well as trained models are available.

 #### Related Publication